BLOG

 What are force multipliers in operations management?

 Force multipliers are strategies and tools that amplify team productivity without proportional resource increases.
-They include automation, process standardization, strategic outsourcing, and skill development programs.
-The key principle is achieving disproportionate output from the same resources by leveraging systems that compound operational efficiency.
+The main categories are automation, process standardization, strategic outsourcing, and skill development programs.
+Each lets existing people produce disproportionate output, which is the alternative to solving every throughput problem by adding headcount and management layers.

 Kamyar Shah